Chapter 14: Creativity & Constraints

 This chapter is not yet available.
 It will be unlocked before its assigned week during the semester.

 Design is inseparable from the technology available to us.
 What we know about history from photos is dependent on the camera technology of the time.
 Modern typefaces could not be invented until printing presses were widely used.
-This week is about the connect between creativity and constraint, particularly as it relates to web design.
+This week is about the connection between creativity and constraint in design, and the balance between expression and function.

 Creativity & Constraint

-For example, even the most creative architecture is constrained by the size and strength of people.
+User-centered design asks: What do people need from this?
+How will they interact with it?
+What aids or hinders their goals?
+For example, even the most creative architecture is constrained by the physical size and needs of human bodies.
 If a space doesn’t work for people, it’s less useful.

 The Guggenheim Museum in New York has striking and unique architecture by renowned architect Frank Lloyd Wright, but it still needs to serve its primary purpose of being a functional museum open to the public.
 (Image sources: exterior, interior, interior looking down)